enso-org/enso-archive/doc/syntax/specification/syntax.md

 - The right hand side may declare fresh variables that occur in that scope.
 - It is not possible to ascribe a type to an identifier without also assigning to that identifier.
-- Introduced identifiers will always shadow other identifiers in scope.
+- Introduced identifiers will always shadow other identifiers in scope due to the fact that `:` introduces a new scope on its RHS.
 - Constraint implication is purely feed-forward.
 The expression `b:A` only introduces constraints to `b`.